carlos-p-t/diploma-thesis/README.md

 - [Fine Tuning](https://github.com/carlos-p-t/diploma-thesis/tree/main/Framework/Fine%20Tuning): Includes two notebooks (1 per base model trained) and the respective YAML file used for fine tuning the object detector from the previous step.

 The [Results](https://github.com/carlos-p-t/diploma-thesis/tree/main/Results) directory contains the notebook where the best models were tested on images and it is possible to see the capability of the object detector to detect billboards.
+Additionally, the best two models (after fine tuning) are uploaded in case someone wants to verify on custom dataset.

 The [Studied Papers](https://github.com/carlos-p-t/diploma-thesis/tree/main/Studied%20Papers) include the electronic versions of the articles studied to develop this part of the project.
 They are also included properly in the Thesis Draft document.